Back to blog

 • If a search cluster is unhealthy, return cached results with a stale marker.

-The goal is to preserve the core product path when optional pieces fail.
+The goal is steady: preserve the core product path when the optional pieces fall away.

 def get_home_feed(user_id, deadline):